 The principal business of the Bank is to provide banking and related services including taking deposits and lending money.
-This has not changed during the year
+This has not changed during the year.

-Appointment, retirement and re-election of Board Members
+Appointment, retirement and re-election of Board members

-In accordance with Section 298 of the Companies Act, 1963 (Act 179) as replaced by the Companies Act, 2019 (Act 992) effective August 2019 and the Regulations of the Bank, Dr. Edward Kwapong, Mr. Joseph Sarpong and Mrs. Elizabeth Fianko were re-elected as Directors in 2019.
+In accordance with the Companies Act, 2019 (Act 992) and the regulations of the Bank, Mr. William Kwadwo Boateng, Mr. Stephenson Samuel Ayeh and Dr. Mark Boadu were re-elected as directors in 2020.

-Mr. Festus K. Ofosu was newly appointed as a Director at the Annual General Meeting held in July 2019.
+Mr. Festus K. Ofosu was newly appointed as a director at the Annual General Meeting held in July 2019.
 His appointment is yet to be confirmed by the Bank of Ghana.